US debt ceiling analysis: Why haven’t the markets started to sell off aggressively? Some have already

 Summary

 And so as you can see, certain asset classes are already reacting to the developing situation on Capitol Hill.
 These are perhaps not as visible as a 4%-5% decline in stock indices but they are there for all to see.
 Investors have already started to mitigate against the risks.
-The closer we edge to Thursday’s debt ceiling deadline the more sensitive stocks will become and the more we will start to see the risks visible in short term yields and CDOs seep into other asset classes.
+The closer we edge to Thursday’s debt ceiling deadline the more sensitive stocks will become and the more we will start to see the risks visible in short term yields and CDS seep into other asset classes such as stocks.

 This is not the first time that a deadlock in Washington has gone right down to the wire.
 A US default would have significant consequences and the stakes are high.
 The House and the Senate both know this.
 It would not surprise me if a short-term agreement (one-year) is reached in time for ratification on Thursday.
 However, the situation is becoming increasingly volatile and if the last few years have shown us anything, it is to expect the unexpected with US politics.